GET IN TOUCH

 Hardship Relief

-By taking quick action, taxpayers may avoid having money permanently removed from their bank account and may secure other options such as payment agreements or hardship relief.
+By taking quick action, taxpayers may avoid having money permanently removed from their bank accounts and may secure options such as payment agreements or other relief.

 Consequences of Ignoring a Bank Levy

-Ignoring a levy notice can result in serious financial and legal consequences.
+Ignoring a levy notice can result in serious financial consequences.
 The impact may extend beyond frozen accounts and affect wages, property, and long-term economic stability.

 Consequences may include: